Accidental carbon monoxide poisoning. | Canada Hyperbarics Skip to main content

 What They Found

 The study identified several risk factors for accidental automobile carbon monoxide poisoning, including freezing temperatures, young passenger age, location in the rear of the vehicle, smaller patient mass, and auto disrepair.
-The report also reviewed the pathogenesis of carbon monoxide poisoning and discussed emergency treatment options, along with suggested criteria for hyperbaric oxygen use in pediatric patients.
+The report also reviewed the pathogenesis of carbon monoxide poisoning and discussed emergency treatment options, along with suggested criteria for hyperbaric oxygen use in paediatric patients.

 Canadian Relevance